 Once an insurance payer handles your claim, your staff has already invested hours in the billing process—from verifying coverage before treatment to monitoring adjudication after a claim is submitted.
 Every claim that comes back underpaid represents not only lost revenue but lost time.

 Because most states give payers 30–45 days to pay claims, you could wait over a month for payment, only to realize you were underpaid.
-To keep lost revenue and lost time from compounding, it’s critical that you identify and resolve underpayments as quickly as possible.
+To keep lost revenue and lost time from compounding, it’s critical that you identify and follow up on underpayments as quickly as possible.

-Here are five ways to streamline your review and appeals processes so you can maximize the speed and accuracy of payments:
+Here are five ways to streamline your review and appeals processes so you can maximize the speed and accuracy of your revenue cycle process:

-You can’t bill patients for their responsibility until you verify that their insurance company has paid the correct amount.
+Healthcare organizations can’t bill patients for their responsibility until you verify that their insurance company has paid the correct amount.
 That’s why you need to review all payments as you receive them.
-To do so, you need automation tools to cross-check the contract terms, fee schedules, and explanation of benefits against every line item in your claims.
+To do so, you need automation tools to cross-check the payercontract terms, fee schedules, and explanation of benefits against every line item in your claims.
+(Contract management software such as Rivet’s can reduce the manual effort required.)

 Leverage your automation system to make reviewing your 835 transaction data easier.
 The 835 (healthcare claim payment and remittance advice) provides an explanation of benefits, including how much was paid, denied, reduced, bundled, split, covered by other payers (including the patient), and how payment was made.